mc-carlessi/mysql-js-workshop/js-programming-intro/js-programming-intro.md

   +------------------------------+---------------+
   ```

-8. Variables for MLE have the prefix 'mle\_'.
-We can control also the maximum amount of memory to allocate to the MLE component ('mle.memory\_max').
+8. The amount of memory used by MLE component is controlled by the variable 'mle.memory\_max'.
-  This variable is dynamic, but can be set only when the component is inactive (so at install time or before any use of JavaScript stored programs).
   Memory is not allocated until the component is activated by creating or executing a stored program that uses JavaScript.
+  This variable is dynamic, but can be set only when the component is inactive (e.g. at install time or before any use of JavaScript stored programs).

   **![orange-dot](./images/orange-square.jpg) mysqlsh>**
   ```sql